noomdalv/js_weatherApp/README.md

 # Project: Javascript Restaurant Page

 > The objective of this project is to connect to an Online Weather Forecast API
-	to retrieve data based on the users input and rendering the API response implementing Javascript Promises combined with Async/Await.
+	to retrieve data based on the users city input and rendering the API response dinamically implementing Javascript Promises combined with Async/Await.

 ## Built With